Table of contents

 Example: A happy user drops your product link into an email to a friend who’s looking for a solution.
 Boom, potential conversion that won’t show up anywhere.

 People talk about your product in person or over the phone.
 No public trail.
 No mention on Twitter.
-But trust us, it’s happening!
+But, it’s happening!

 Example: Someone casually recommends your software to a colleague at lunch, and your analytics will never catch that.